-4 Our starting point: generalization of Peano axioms via structural transformations that model actual object transformations
+5 Our starting point: generalization of Peano axioms by replacing the successor operation by more general structural operations

 What should guide us in the construction of a formalism for structural representation?
-Here we are entering absolutely unfamiliar territory: we don't have any examples of formalisms on which our (inductively trained) esthetical selection principles can be based [19].
+Here we are entering absolutely unfamiliar territory: we don't have any examples of formalisms on which our (inductively trained) esthetical selection principles can be based [21].
 So what should our starting point be?

 We do have one example of a "representational formalism", albeit a non-structural one: the set of natural numbers, which are the abstract entities on top of which the edifices of mathematics and natural sciences are built.
 So, since this is all we have, we should try to learn as much as we can from this example.
 To this end, we should look very carefully at the process of construction of natural numbers.
-The well-known Peano axioms that define natural numbers also perfectly capture their process of construction via one simple operation, which is applied successively to "objects", starting from some initial "object" (see [20] or [21]).
-I will not discuss here the overriding importance of this construction process to the development of mathematics (see [22, chapter 1], [23]).
+The well-known Peano axioms that define natural numbers also perfectly capture their process of construction via one simple operation, which is applied successively to "objects", starting from some initial "object" (see [22] or [23]).
+I will not discuss here the overriding importance of this construction process to the development of mathematics (see [24, chapter 1], [25]).

-The temporal nature of this construction process strongly suggests that, when generalizing it, we must also proceed in a temporal manner (with a possible allowance for atemporal/parallel application of a few operations at a time)7.
-The critical point to note, however, is this: if one simple, i.e. non-structural, operation in the construction of natural numbers is now replaced by at most a few "parallel" structural operations, one can now "see", in contrast to the non-structural case, which structural operation was applied and when it was applied.
+The temporal nature of this construction process strongly suggests that, when generalizing it, our construction must also proceed in a temporal manner (with a possible allowance for atemporal/parallel application of a few operations at a time, see Fig. 3)7.
+The critical point to note, however, is this: if one of the identical simple, i.e. almost non-structural, operations in the construction of natural numbers is now replaced by a few parallel structural operations, one can now "see", in contrast to the former case, which structural operation was applied and when it was applied (Fig. 3).
+In other words, for the first time, the "structure" is emerging as the corresponding temporal structure.